Chain of Responsibility Pattern Tutorial

 This tutorial is aimed to guide the definition and application of Gang of Four (GoF) chain of responsibility design pattern.
 By reading this tutorial, you will know how to develop a model for the chain of responsibility pattern, and how to apply it in practice.

-2. Create a class diagram Chain of Responsibility.
+2. Create a class diagram named Chain of Responsibility.

 new class diagram

-3. Select Class from diagram toolbar.
-Click on the diagram to create a class.
-Name it as Client.
+3. Select Class from the diagram toolbar.
+Click on the diagram to create a class and name it Client.

 new client

-4. Move the mouse cursor over the Client class, and drag out Association > Class to create an associated class Handler.
+4. Move the mouse cursor over the Client class and drag out Association > Class to create an associated class named Handler.

 create handler